elimbaum/eecs-senior-project/notes.md

 FS also seems broken, as far as gem5 is concerned. can’t `cd` into new directories. might be a FS issue – making directories on host system `ext4` vs target `ext2`, not sure if that’ll cause a problem.
 Maybe adding files is ok, directories is not.
 In that case, disable copy-on-write in simulator? bit worried about FS corruption...

+i screwed it up, in my fucking around. redownloading the image; i’ll just add my one exec script and then leave. new guy looks nice. back to mmap. nope, that didn’t fix it.

+Trying to allow writes on disk.
+However, [disk image page](http://gem5.org/Disk_images) looks like it would require me to assemble my own disk image – don’t want that.

+**GOAL:** get the goddamn exec script working.
+Would be nice to have easier mass file transfers.

+I think `m5 checkpoint`, maybe with the disk setup changes, does the trick.

+working on the memory unit. cache is probably a better model than the simple memobj.

+it works! hypot test (only MMIO, no LLVM) working perfectly.

+*on latency:* latency scheduling seems like it was done before hand. perhaps i could reschedule something, based on my estimate of how long the computation will take (it might not be constant time in something that i’ll know at schedule time, but maybe).

+### mmap

+reading mmap man page. then will start reserving IO, etc.

+`sysconf(_SC_PAGE_SIZE)` is 4096. oh, that’s on vlsi.
+But also 4096 on simulated system. (so multiples of 0x1000)

+mmap does *not* guarantee immediate writes to file.
+If I need to force a change to the physical memory system, `msync` can do that.

+Confused about `MAP_ANONYMOUS` – is that for mapping to physical memory?
+Unclear what the actual mapping being created would be, if there’s no backing file.

+From test program – bit confused how the memory space works. doesn’t necessarily seem like it’s mapping on to the physical memory entries laid out in the fs config file.
+Idea: just scan everything.

+don’t really know what to do here. just pick a random address? simplememobj can’t see it! gdb actually works! use getchar to wait for gdb (and run `file XXX`). annoying infinite memory loop but it works. however, can’t detect anything on the memory front. is this in front of cache? yes, almost definitely, unless on-chip cache. didn’t see any memory addresses that make sense! is mmap lying to me?

+IO Bus is working!! had to modify FS config file.
+Now I can be more specific – XBar, only certain addresses.
+For later: how to get the FU talking to shared memory?

+IO Bus is now *really* working.
+Connected the FU into the bus, reading off its address range! for later: probably should change MMIOFU semantics to primary/secondary or smth.

 ### OLD FU Notes

 Creating the FU.
 How many functions to do?
 Look at a couple: